Arrooy/The-Shooter/README.md

 It is written in [Rust](https://www.rust-lang.org/). :sparkling_heart:

 This was created for the Advanced Operating Systems (ASO) final project.

-## Summary
+## Summary - How to run the program
 This project supports basic operations with both filesystems.
 The available operations are:
 * **Info**: Retrieves all the available filesystem information